 The BYTES line animates the progress of the array test along the module bytes.
 The test is conducted in parallel on all bytes.
 ECC modules (x72) use 9 bytes (B1-B9) while the NON-ECC (x64) modules use 8 bytes to show the test progress.
 The next line starts with a test length timer and the test frequency (which can be lower than the actual manufacturer's frequency rating).
 The timer line also includes the "REG" or "UBF" marker to indicate the module type, Registered or Unbuffered, respectively.
 The final marker on this line is a small graphic symbol depicting the 1.5 volt used for DDR3.

 The next line starts with the module size (size is also shown in the equivalent GB format in the Test Log and in the test summary that follows Basic Test).
 The actual test voltage and the memory mode (DDR3 in this case) share the immediate place after the size.
 Then follows the CAS Latency (CL) information.
 The size line ends with the "bank under test" marker Bx/x" that will be explained in more detail later in this section.
-The last line shows the first 8 hexadecimal digits of the current pattern that scans the memory module.
+The "PATT:" line shows the first 8 hexadecimal digits of the current pattern that scans the memory module.
 The bottom line displays the Manufacturer's Rating, which is the official speed rating of the module as determined by the module's manufacturer.

 The "bank under test" marker Bx/x marker at the end of the size line require some further explanation.
 Each DDR3 module is made of one or more RANKS, and each individual DDR3 device has eight internal banks.
 Modules with only one rank will scan "B1/0"->"B1/1"-> ... ->"B1/7", before switching to the next test pattern.
 Modules with two ranks will scan "B1/0"-> ... ->"B1/7"->"B2/0"->...->"B2/7" for each test pattern.
 In the above examples, the first module currently tests "B1/6" the sevenths Bank in the first Rank, and the third module tests "B2/5", the sixth Bank of the second Rank of the module.